xandroxygen/microparsec/README.md

 this simple text parser.
 Inspired by Todoist's Quick Add feature, which uses NLP (Natural Language Processing) to extract dates, projects, and other keywords.

-Give `microparsec` lists of keywords, regex, or special characters you want found and extracted, and some text to parse.
+Give `microparsec` lists of keywords or regex you want found and extracted, and some text to parse.
 It will return lists of keywords it found or regex it matched, along with the rest of the string input.